chenkianwee/pubbkonline/note2onlinebk/docs/027pubonline.md

     pip install ghp-import
     ```

 7. Go to the settings of your github repository.
-Turn on gh-pages, set your branch to main and root to /docs as shown in {numref}`Figure %s <gh_pages>`.
+Turn on gh-pages, set your branch to gh-pages and folder to /root as shown in {numref}`Figure %s <gh_pages>`.
     ```{figure} /_static/steps/gh_pages.png
     :name: gh_pages